Arsen Avakov: Personal fortune and business

 According to the rating of the Focus magazine, in 2008 Avakov ranked 67th among the richest people in Ukraine.

 By the beginning of the Orange Revolution, “Investor” JSC managed dozens of enterprises from various sectors of the economy.
 Among them are the oil and gas companies Investor-Neftegaz and Energia-95, CHPP-3 and the tea factory AHMAD TEA UKRAINE, the local supermarket chain Delight, the ATN television company, the developer Investor Elite Stroy, the Chichikov Hotel, the Saltovsky Bakery, 50% Channel 7 (the original brand PRAT RTMK TONIS-CENTER, Kharkiv), several radio stations.
 An Italian company “Investor” was engaged in the production of mozzarella.
 It also had its own bank “Basis”.

 After going into politics, Avakov handed over the management of the business to partners and managers.
 Since 2010, Avakov's business has been subjected to raider attacks after he supported Yulia Tymoshenko, who lost to Viktor Yanukovych in the presidential election.

 In the autumn of 2011, due to criminal prosecution, he left Ukraine, sold off his existing assets.

 “During the two years that I spent in forced exile due to politically motivated criminal prosecution by the Yanukovych regime, my business was completely destroyed,” Avakov said in 2014.

 Three years after the cancellation of the banking license of Basis, the court granted the claim, canceling the National Bank of Ukraine's decision on liquidation.

 Since 2015, Avakov, as a civil servant, has submitted electronic declarations of his property and income, which are available on the National Agency on Corruption Prevention website.

+After this, real estate assets that had been on the bank’s balance sheet were promptly withdrawn and sold off.
+According to estimates by journalists from Bihus.Info, the market value of the property ranged from 100 to 150 million hryvnias.
+It later emerged that the buyers were entities linked to Avakov’s business partners.